.png)

 - Someone copy-pastes fields into the CMS

-- A few key people manage updates manually
+- A few key people manage updates by hand

-- Fixes are pushed ad hoc when things break
+- Fixes get pushed ad hoc when things break

-It feels manageable.
-But it doesn’t scale.
+It seems manageable.
+But this workflow doesn’t scale.
 Over time, things start to slip.

 How Manual Workflows Break PDPs

 Different team members input different data.
-Fields get skipped.
-Templates vary.
-You end up with PDPs that don’t follow a consistent structure.
-See: Field Consistency
+Fields are skipped.
+Templates change.
+You end up with PDPs that don’t follow the same structure.

 🕳 Drift

 Catalog says one thing, PDP says another.
-That’s Feed Drift—and it breaks sync across Google, TikTok, Meta, and internal tools.
+This is Feed Drift—and it breaks sync across Google, TikTok, Meta, and internal tools.

 📉 Schema Errors

-Need to fix a brand name or update pricing format?
-You’re updating every PDP one by one.
-No Bulk Update API.
-Just time-consuming edits.
+Need to change a brand name or fix price formatting?
+You’re updating dozens of PDPs one by one.

 See also: Manual Workflows